CopernicaMarketingSoftware/AMQP-CPP/README.md

 yourself), you can also compile a pure form of the library.
 Use `make pure` and `make install` for that.

-For users on a non-Linux environment: this library is known to work on these environments too, but it might take some extra work.
+For users on a non-Linux environment: this library is known to work on your environment too (after all, it does not do any operating specific system calls), but it might take some extra effort to get your compiler to compile it.
 Please send in your pull requests once you have it running, so that others can benefit from your experiences.

-When you write an application that makes use of the AMQP-CPP library, do not forget to link with the library.
+When you compile an application that uses the AMQP-CPP library, do not forget to link with the library.
 For gcc and clang the linker flag is -lamqpcpp.
 If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass a -lpthread linker flag, because the TCP module uses a thread